uqlibrary/technology-training/Git/GitHub/GitHub_intro.md

 8. Save your file.
 9. Return to GitHub Desktop, and it should now update to show that there are no conflicts remaining.
 Click **Continue merge**
 10. The conflicts are now resolved, and you can once again **Push** our edits to our GitHub repository.

+We can now have a look at the history tab to see the history we're starting to create.

 #### Delete
 Let's navigate to the file location, and then **delete the file** so that we can see the process behind this.